-For the purposes of accessing the add-ins manager, the user interface is much the same from there, for Excel 2007 to 2016.
+For the purposes of accessing the add-ins manager, the user interface is much the same from there, from Excel 2007 to Excel 365.
 Just click the Add-Ins item on the left.

 In order to enable or disable OAK, locate the drop-down list near the bottom of the Excel Options window, and select "COM Add-ins", then click the "Go" button.